PedroMarungo/Fetch-pokemon-api/README.md

 The application demonstrates the following functionality:

 - Fetching a list of Pokemon and displaying their names, images, and other details.
-- Searching for a specific Pokemon by name or ID.
-- Handling errors and displaying appropriate messages if the API requests fail.

 ## Technologies Used